Surrender to the charms of classic Arabia

 Encompassing the green heights of the Jebel Akhdar, the fortresses and minarets of the valley floor and the serene fjords of Musandam, Oman will charm your socks off.
 A strong national identity and local pride translates to a great welcome for visitors, and whether you choose to dune-bash in the Rub Al Khali desert, wander the shady date plantations surrounding a jumbled hill village or explore one of the many Wadis, the variety on offer in this laid back country makes it ideal for culture buffs, divers, hikers, wildlife-watchers, beach bums and shoppers alike.

-Our trusted local partners in Oman
+Our trusted local experts in Oman

 - We handpick only the very best local travel companies